Lazr1026/Sans/README.md

 # Sans
-A discord bot for internet ivans and Laszr's discord servers
+A discord bot for internet ivans and Lazr's discord servers